Mohamad-Hussein/speech-assistant/README.md

 5. **The program is now ready to use!**

 # Configurations
 The program will download the ```distil-whisper/distil-small.en``` model by default and cache it locally in a folder named 'model'.
 The model consumes ~600 MB of GPU memory, and to improve accuracy, you could choose a bigger model.
-Currently, you could change models [model_inference.py](https://github.com/Mohamad-Hussein/speech-assistant/blob/main/src/model_inference.py) by adjusting the MODEL_ID variable (GUI will be implemented later on).
+You could change models in the `Options` menu.
 The available model choices are shown below.
-Please note that the listed models are English only, except for ```whisper-large```, which supports transcription capabilities of multiple languages.

 | Model                                                                      | Params / M | Rel.
 Latency | Short-Form WER | Long-Form WER |
 |----------------------------------------------------------------------------|------------|--------------|----------------|---------------|
 | [whisper-tiny.en](https://huggingface.co/openai/whisper-tiny.en)         | 39       |          | [~15](https://arxiv.org/abs/2212.04356)        | [~15](https://arxiv.org/abs/2212.04356)          |